DISTRHO/Cardinal/doc/BUILDING.md

 ## macOS

 Installing Xcode and the "Command-Line utilities" add-on is required.
+Additionally you will need `python3` and `wget` from either Homebrew or MacPorts, whatever you prefer.
-Additionally you can install libsndfile from Homebrew or MacPorts in order to make Cardinal's audio file module work.
+You can also install libsndfile in order to make Cardinal's audio file module work.
 (Otherwise it will support only mp3 files)

 If you want to have universal builds similar to the ones officially published by Cardinal, simply setup the environment like this: